 Operation of the smartphone

 The patent then examines the operating options.
 By hovering your hand over the screen (hovering), that conscious screen part becomes active.
 Although there is no storage compartment for a stylus pen included in the patent images, the description does mention the use of a stylus pen.
 So you can not only activate the screen by hovering over it with your hand but also with an S Pen – the well-known stylus pen for the Galaxy Note smartphones.
-These hover movements are detected at a distance of 2 to 5 cm from the screen, according to the patent description.
+According to the patent description, these hover movements are detected at a distance of 2 to 5 cm from the screen.

 If you want to take a selfie, you can use the camera on the back.
 The display below immediately shows the results.
 Are you taking a picture of someone else?
 Then the results can be shown on both screens.
 In this way, the person being photographed can also see a preview image.